hashicorp/terraform/website/source/docs/providers/circonus/d/account.html.markdown

 * `cc_email` - An optionally specified email address used in the CC line of invoices.

-* `cid` - The Circonus ID of the selected Account.
+* `id` - The Circonus ID of the selected Account.

 * `city` - The city part of the address associated with the account.

-* `contact_groups` - A list of CIDs for each contact group in the account.
+* `contact_groups` - A list of IDs for each contact group in the account.

 * `country` - The country of the user's address.